Wembley means different things to different people — ‘football’, ‘concerts’ and ‘Indian food’, depending on who you ask.

 If you’re looking for something glitzier, how about Sky Bar 9 at the top of Hilton London Wembley?
 Sit down with a glass of Pimms, champagne or cocktail on its terrace, and admire the views overlooking the stadium.

 The Hilton is also home to The Association Restaurant, an upscale venue that serves modern British dishes.
-Smoked salmon salad, belly of pork, fish and chips, and lamb's liver with bacon are all on its menu; along with grills, pies and classic puddings.
+Smoked salmon salad, belly of pork, fish and chips, steaks and pastas are all on its menu; along with grills, pies and classic puddings.

 Opposite the stadium, La Regina is a smart Italian that serves pizzas, pastas, risottos and many other well-executed dishes within Saint George’s Hotel.
 And located under the stadium’s Arch, Wembley Tandoori may have an uninspiring name, but is one of very the few places in the capital to serve Nepalese and Tibetan food.
 Avoid the ‘curry house’ clichés, and opt for the likes of Himalayan chaw-chaw (noodles) and momo dumplings.

 Also in the area, Harrow Road is home to two very good venues.
 Long-established, family-owned and family-friendly Arena serves imaginative Greek dishes.
-And the recently opened Arch is unlike any other Indian in the area.
+And The Arch is unlike any other Indian in the area.
 Housed in a converted pub, the smart restaurant and hotel serves a well-conceived north Indian menu — with a number of exciting Gujarati items you won’t find elsewhere.

-Back on Ealing Road, the just-opened Fat Papaya has a different look, feel and menu from its neighbours — a bright, contemporary space that serves lesser-known pan-Indian dishes and cocktails.
-Here you’ll find banana leaf-wrapped king fish, chicken drumstick curry, Sri Lankan goat biryani, and rice pudding tart with tropical fruits.
+Back on Ealing Road, Fat Papaya has a different look, feel and menu from its neighbours — a bright, contemporary space that serves lesser-known pan-Indian dishes and cocktails.
+Here you’ll find banana leaf-wrapped king fish, chicken drumstick curry, Sri Lankan goat biryani, and cardamom-infused panna cotta.
 We like its short, snappy menu — everything is freshly cooked from scratch using local and sustainable ingredients.

 There’s a lot of late-night ‘Masti’ (good-natured mischievousness) in Wembley, exemplified by a restaurant, bar and club of the same name.
 It serves up a vibrant combination of traditional Indian food, spicy cocktails, energetic dancing and Bollywood DJs on the High Road.
 The Liquor Station down the road is another popular after-hours pit stop, a lively bar with plenty of food, drink, music and DJs.